 Integration GUI component with FIWARE Knowage was created to visualize all data collected from devices and sensors on extended dashboards.
 It allows the user to create an unlimited number of dashboards form a wide selection of ready-made widgets.
 Data on dashboards are used from datasets created during gathering data from sensors.
-Figures below (FIGURE 132, FIGURE 133) show two dashboards, first with random data to show Knowage capabilities and second based on data from SEMIoTICS.
+Figures below (FIGURE 114, FIGURE 115) show two dashboards, first with random data to show Knowage capabilities and second based on data from SEMIoTICS.

-FIGURE 133 EXAMPLE OF THE DASHBOARD SHOWING COLLECTED DATA FROM SENSORS
+FIGURE 115 EXAMPLE OF THE DASHBOARD SHOWING COLLECTED DATA FROM SENSORS

-The user can create several dashboards, edit or delete them and list, as shown in the FIGURE 134.
+The user can create several dashboards, edit or delete them and list, as shown in the FIGURE 116, and also detailed in D4.13.
+To use the main functionalities provided by FIWARE Knowage, the following API endpoints, offered by the Knowage Cockpit Controller, were used: